Fixed rate bonds vs ISAs

 What are fixed rate bonds?

+A fixed rate bond is a type of savings account that locks your money away at a fixed rate of interest for a set time, usually between six months and five years.
+Fixed rate savings accounts typically offer competitive interest rates that won’t change from the day you open the account until the end of your agreed term.
 This provides the certainty of a guaranteed return, which is especially reassuring in times of interest rate volatility.
-The amount of interest you’ll earn will also depend on the amount you’re willing to deposit and the term you choose.
+The interest you earn will depend on the amount you’re willing to deposit and the term you choose.
 In general, the longer you lock away your money in fixed rate bonds, the higher the interest you’ll receive at the end of the term.

 What are ISAs?